-The Fellowship Using the Science of Engagement (FUSE) is a multi-year fellowship for secondary STEM and Career and Technical teachers.
-FUSE originated in Texas and has now expanded internationally.
-Teachers focus on increasing academic engagement using cognitive and motivational science-based strategies developed through decades of research on adolescent development.
+The Fellowship Using the Science of Engagement is a multi-year professional development fellowship for secondary STEM and Career and Technical Education teachers — now operating across Texas and internationally.
+It's built on something simple but powerful: decades of rigorous research on what actually drives adolescent motivation, engagement, and learning.

 FUSE Improves Mindset, Performance, and Teacher Retention